- Bite-sized Trips

 - Meaningful Travel

 Fling off your flip-flops, grab a towel, a good book, and collapse onto soft sands next to the Caribbean.
-From tiny tropical islands to vast white beaches, hidden bays and untamed coves, Cuba’s beaches are downright dreamy.
-Ranked amongst the best in the world, these blissful beach escapes will hit all the right buttons.
-Here’s a little selection of our favourites;
+From tiny tropical islands to vast white beaches, hidden bays and untamed coves, Cuba’s beaches are stunning.
+Ranked among the best in the world, these blissful beach escapes hit all the right buttons.
+Here’s a little selection of our favourites.

 Cayo Levisa Island

 A dreamy little Caribbean island, Cayo Levisa is a great alternative for those seeking something on a smaller scale to the large resorts.
-With just smallish complex of rustic wooden cabañas scattered across a perfect white beach, it’s all about the simple bare necessities.
+With a small complex of rustic wooden cabañas scattered across a perfect white beach, it’s all about the simple bare necessities.

 Cuba’s most remote region, Baracoa is on the eastern tip and was cut off from the rest of the island until the ’60s.
 The culture and cuisine here are unique, and the black sand beaches are wind-swept, wild and fit to burst with romance.
 Beautifully abandoned, you’ll feel as though you have the coastline all to yourself.